Cyril9227/cyril9227.github.io/_posts/soyjack/2024-10-05-soyjack-detector.md

                                        num_faces=1)
 detector = vision.FaceLandmarker.create_from_options(options)
 ```
-The main loop is quite simple, we ingest frames from the webcam feed and run the model on each frame (model is designed for edge devices so should be quite smooth, it is on my end):
+The main loop is quite simple (press Q to exit), we ingest frames from the webcam feed and run the model on each frame (model is designed for edge devices so should be quite smooth, it is on my end):

 ```python
 import cv2